Leonard scores 27, Raptors advance to first NBA Finals

 TIP-INS

-Bucks: Milwaukee shot 4 for 16 in the second but three of its made baskets were 3-pointers. … The Bucks had six points in the paint in the first half. … Coach Mike Budenholzer was called for a technical foul on Milwaukee’s first possession of the second half.
+Bucks: Milwaukee shot 4 for 16 in the second but three of its made baskets were 3-pointers. … The Bucks had six points in the paint in the first half.
+They finished with 28. … Budenholzer was called for a technical foul on Milwaukee’s first possession of the second half.
 Leonard missed the free throw. … Antetokounmpo shot 5 for 10 at the free throw line.

 Raptors: Danny Green, who missed all three of his field goal attempts in 16 minutes in Game 5, had another rough night.
 Green shot 0 for 4 in 14 minutes. … Leonard’s 17 rebounds were his most in any game this postseason. … Lowry had eight assists.